February 15 -

 Is That Still Safe To Eat?

-that’s been in your pantry since last year safe to eat?
-Maybe
+been in your pantry since last Christmas safe to eat?
+Maybe not

 Because it’s low in water and sugars, bacteria can’t easily grow